The Grips of Addiction

 Although the individual commits to drug detox, it does not mean he is finished with the treatment process.

 Drug addiction affects not only the physical being, but the emotional and mental state as well.
 It is the most important step in treating the physical technicalities in addiction.
-However, the addict needs to address all aspects of addiction before he is ready to lead a sober life.
+However, people who struggle with addiction need to address all aspects of the disease before they are ready to lead a sober life.

 Need Help With Detox?